 We would be happy to discuss your current coverage with you and help you decide if you’re adequately covered or need to make some changes.
 In most cases, you can appoint a new agent with just a simple form.

 Do you have additional questions about Medicare?
-Please contact us at Shasta Health.
+Please contact us at Shasta Health Insurance Services.

 Are there different types of individual insurance?

 There are many different options for individual insurance.
-There are PPOs (Preferred Provider Organizations), EPOs (Exclusive Provider Organizations), HSAs (Health Savings Accounts), and more.
+There are PPOs (Preferred Provider Organizations), EPOs (Exclusive Provider Organizations), HSA (Health Savings Accounts) Sponsored High Deductible Plans, and more.
 Depending on your needs and budget, we can help you determine which type of plan works best for you and your family.

 Is health insurance expensive?

 That’s a difficult question because the rates vary based on age, geographic area, income, and other factors.
 The most affordable plan is called the “Bronze” plan.
 Whether this is purchased as a Covered California plan or directly through a private insurance carrier, this plan is going to be the least expensive which is reflected in the benefits.
 The more benefits offered, the more expensive the plan will be.

 If you have a high deductible plan that is compliant with IRS regulations you can contribute to a Health Savings Account.
 Contributions to an HSA can usually be made with “pre-tax” dollars.
 Contribution amounts are limited.
 Please consult your tax advisor for more details.
 You have the ability to pull the funds out this HSA account, tax-free to pay any qualified medical or dental expenses, such as deductibles, coinsurance, dental expenses, etc. There are IRS guidelines pertaining to what is a qualified hsa healthcare expense.

 Am I guaranteed health insurance when I apply?